ROBOTIS-GIT/emanual/docs/en/faq/dxl-selection-guide.md

 ### [SMPS](#smps)

-The **SMPS** is ROBOTIS' recommended power solution with ROBOTIS' providing interface and controller.
-Most of items offer the SMPS DC Connector that is compatible with 2.5mm / 5.5mm OD, Center Positive SMPS.
+The **SMPS** is ROBOTIS' recommended power solution for the vast majority of DYNAMIXEL systems.
+Most of ROBOTIS' hardware and controller solutions feature an SMPS DC Connector to easily allow connecting an SMPS power supply.

 ![](/assets/images/reference/selection_guide/selection_guide_smps.png)
 > SMPS 12V, 5A

+The SMPS connector featured on ROBOTIS products is compatible with any DC power supply utilizing a barrel plug with the following specifications:

+* 2.5mm Inside Diameter
+* 5.5mm Outside Diameter
+* Center Positive

 ### [Batteries](#batteries)

-The **Batteries** provides more mobility than a fixed power supply can offer, in those cases batteries may be the optimal solution for your high mobility robot.
-If LiPo batteries are your choice, check if there is PCM (Protection Circuit Modules) are included for your system safety.
+**Batteries** provide more mobility than a fixed power supply can offer, in cases where high mobility is important batteries are the best option.

+**WARNING:** Lithium Polymer (LiPo) batteries pose a fire risk.
+If LiPo batteries are in use, be sure that your chosen batteries feature PCM (Protection Circuit Modules) and watch ROBOTIS' [LiPo Battery Quick Start Guide](https://www.youtube.com/watch?v=7oc9grl_YSA) for more Lithium Polymer Battery safety tips.
+{: .notice--warning}
 ![](/assets/images/reference/selection_guide/selection_guide_lipo.png)
 > LiPo Battery(LB-012) 11.1V 1800mAh

 ### [PSU](#psu)

-The **PSU** gives you wide range of power options for your system.
-Espectially, With DYNAMIXEL-P or DYNAMIXEL-X with `V` model (24V), PSU will be the right selection for your system.
-Using a sufficient wattage model is recommended for the voltage stability.
+A **PSU** or bench top power supply offers the most power, flexibility, and stability of any power supply solution.

+For high voltage DYNAMIXEL P Series actuators a PSU is ROBOTIS' recommended solution to ensure stable power delivery at the high voltages required for correct operation.

 # [Controller & Interface](#controller--interface)

-The controller is one of the essential of the DYNAMIXEL system responsible for accessing the Control Table of DYNAMIXEL to read and write the data.
+The controller is an essential part of any DYNAMIXEL system, and is responsible for accessing the Control Table of connected DYNAMIXELs to read and write data and command instructions.

-For most applications, you can choose which of the following control solution fits your needs best.
+For most applications, you can choose any one of the following control solutions depending on which fits your needs best.

 {% capture sdk_notice_03 %}
 **NOTE**: